 Those who answer with a seven or an eight are passives.
 You might want to spend some time turning them into promoters, but you first should look at the bucket of customers that fall between zero and six.
 These are your detractors and can keep you from achieving success.
 Work to find out why they are dissatisfied, not just to win back their favor, but also to fix what’s broken.

-These are just a few of the several ways that SaaS companies can measure customer success.
+These five metrics are just a few of the several ways that SaaS companies can measure customer success.
 SmartKarrot works with SaaS companies to ensure that they can measure customer success and turn customers into fans.
 By scaling and operationalizing customer success, SmartKarrot enables more metrics and greater insights.
+You no longer have to feel like you are in the dark.
+You can identify exactly where challenge exists, along with what your company’s strengths are.
+Open the door to greater profitability for your business by letting SmartKarrot help you.
+It may be one of the soundest investments you will have ever made into your business.